Loading figure…

 “Ricketts supports a total ban of abortion, with no exceptions for rape or incest.”

-Why: Cosponsoring a resolution celebrating the Dobbs decision aligns directly with the stated position of supporting a total ban on abortion.
+Why: Cosponsoring a resolution celebrating the Dobbs decision directly supports the stated position of pursuing a total ban on abortion.

 Read twice and referred to the Committee on Environment and Public Works.